vsingh55/terraform-azurerm-avm-ptn-ai-foundry-enterprise/README.md

 - **Operational Efficiency**: Accelerates deployment through predefined configurations and integrations with Azure services.
 - **Networking and Identity Management**: Streamlines deployment of networking and identity resources for efficient access control.
 - **Azure Integration**: Seamless integration with Azure services such as Azure Container Registry, Azure Cognitive Services, and Azure Storage.
+- **Modular Deployment**: This module allows you to selectively deploy different layers based on your requirements, considering the dependencies between them.
+Deploying all layers provides an end-to-end solution with security best practices, including network isolation, managed identities, and RBAC access control.
+Alternatively, you can choose not to deploy the identity layer and customize the example module to fit your needs.
+Additionally, the entire solution can be deployed into an existing VNET, facilitating seamless integration into an Azure Landing Zones.

 ## Key Components